-When fitting a new TPMS sensor to a vehicle, the vehicle’s ECU must relearn the new sensor ID code will need to be relearned by the vehicles ECU.
-Although the relearn procedures can differ from manufacturer to manufacturer, they can all be grouped into three main categories.
+When fitting a new TPMS sensor to a vehicle, the vehicle’s ECU must relearn the new sensor ID code.
+However, relearning procedures vary from manufacturer to manufacturer, they can all be grouped into three main categories.

-The three main types of TPMS relearn procedure are:
+The three main types of TPMS relearn procedures are:

-Stationary relearn procedures allow new sensor ID codes can be programmed to the vehicles ECU without the need of driving the vehicle.
-This type of relearn requires the use of a TPMS activation tool along with the car being placed in to a relearn state, either by using a diagnostic tool or by selecting the appropriate option in the vehicles computer menu.
-The vehicle then uses the signal emitted from each sensor in turn to establish which sensor is in which specific location.
+This procedure allows new sensor ID codes to be programmed into the vehicle’s ECU without driving the vehicle.
+Therefore, this relearn requires using a TPMS activation tool and placing the car in a relearn state.
+Due to this, this is done using a diagnostic tool or selecting the appropriate option in the vehicle’s computer menu.
+Therefore, the vehicle then uses the signal emitted from each sensor, in turn, to establish which sensor is at which specific location.

-- Car does not need to be driven to perform the relearn.
+- The car will not need to be driven to relearn.

-- Can occasionally require the car to be returned to the main dealer to initiate the relearn.
+- However, it can occasionally require the car to be returned to the main dealer to initiate the relearn.

 A TPMS diagnostic/scan tool is required to complete the relearn.

-An OBD relearn requires the use of a TPMS scan tool such as an ATEQ or BARTEC tool to program the new sensor IDs directly into the vehicle’s ECU.
-The user would firstly need to scan each TPMS sensor in turn with the scan tool.
-Secondly the tool will then need to be connected to the vehicle’s OBD port.
-Finally, the new ID codes are then transferred to the vehicle following the step-by-step instructions.
+An OBD relearn requires using a TPMS scan tool such as an ATEQ or BARTEC tool to program the new sensor IDs directly into the vehicle’s ECU.
+Therefore, the user first needs to scan each TPMS sensor with a scan tool.
+Secondly, the tool must be connected to the vehicle’s OBD port.
+Finally, the new ID codes are transferred to the vehicle following the step-by-step instructions.

-- New IDs can be programmed without the need of driving the vehicle.
+- New IDs can be programmed without driving the vehicle.

-- A TPMS diagnostic/scan tool is required to complete the relearn.
+- However a TPMS diagnostic/scan tool is required to complete the relearn.

 TPMS Auto Learn

-Auto relearns are the most common type of TPMS relearn procedure used in the industry.
-They are more frequently used on newer vehicles, as this make it simpler for customers to replace the sensors.
-It simply involves driving the car after installation of the new sensor/s in order for the vehicle to learn the new sensor/s ID/s.
-The vehicle will often be capable of learning a single or multiple sensors at the same time, without the requirement of using a diagnostic/scan tool.
+This is the most common TPMS relearn procedure used in the industry.
+Due to this, they are more frequently used on newer vehicles, making it simpler for customers to replace the sensors.
+Therefore, following installing the new sensor/s, the vehicle must be driven to learn the new sensor ID/s.
+Due to this, the vehicle will often learn single or multiple sensors simultaneously without a diagnostic/scan tool.

-- A very simple TPMS relearn process, only a small amount of steps to complete.
+- A very simple TPMS relearning process, with only a few steps to complete.

-- Does not require the use of a TPMS scan tool.
+- Does not require a TPMS scan tool.

-- Vehicle will need to be driven to turn off the TPMS warning light.
+- However, the vehicle must be driven to turn off the TPMS warning light.

-Please note that there are some vehicles which may use a combination of two of the above TPMS relearn types.
+Please note that some vehicles may use a combination of the above.